OUR MISSION WITH THE ENVIRONMENT

-KORE offers an Environmental Product Declaration, certified with the Irish Green Building Council and EPD Ireland, that encompasses a number of our EPS solutions, including EPS70 Silver & White, EPS100 Silver & White, EPS150 White, EPS200 and EPS300.
-Our third-party accredited EPD can be viewed and downloaded below, or by logging into the KORE Resource Centre.
+KORE offers Environmental Product Declarations, certified with the Irish Green Building Council and EPD Ireland, that encompasses a number of our EPS solutions, including EPS70 Silver & White, EPS100 Silver & White, EPS150 White, EPS200 and EPS300 and KORE Fill Bonded Bead Cavity Wall Insulation.
+Our third-party accredited EPDs can be viewed and downloaded below, or by logging into the KORE Resource Centre.

 The Manufacturing Process

 KORE uses state of the art equipment to manufacture Expanded Polystyrene at our 45,000 sq/ft facility in Kilnaleck, Co.
 Cavan.
 Our manufacturing process is completely sustainable – we even use recycled material in select insulation products, like KORE External Wall Insulation.
 KORE EPS is manufactured in a three step process.

 We use steam to expand the hydrocarbon found in our raw material.
 As the material reaches its boiling point, it expands 40 to 50 times its original volume.
 Pre-expansion of EPS produces no toxic chemicals, CFCs or HCFCs.